mp-se/gravitymon/docs/_sources/advanced.rst.txt

 .. warning::

-   Since the format templates can be big this function can be quite slow on a small device such as the esp8266.
+   If format templates are large this feature can be slow on a small device such as the esp8266.

 .. image:: images/format.png
   :width: 800